El Hierro: History

 The ancient natives of the island, called Bimbaches, were subjected to Spanish rule by Jean de Béthencourt (d.1425) – more by the process of negotiation than by military action.
 Béthencourt had as his ally and negotiator Augeron, brother of the island's native monarch.
 Augeron had been captured years before by the Europeans and now served as mediator between the Europeans and the Guanches.
 In return for control over the island, Béthencourt promised to respect the liberty of the natives, but his son eventually broke his promise, selling many of the bimbaches into slavery.
 Many Frenchmen and Galicians subsequently settled on the island.
 There was a revolt of the natives against the harsh treatment of the governor Lázaro Vizcaíno, but it was suppressed.

 Landslides and tsunami

 There is evidence of at least three major landslides that have affected El Hierro in the last few hundred thousand years.
 The most recent of these was the 'El Golfo' landslide that occurred about 15,000 years ago, involving collapse of the northern flank of the island.
-The landslide formed the El Golfo valley and created a debris avalanche with a volume of 150–180 km^{3}.
+The landslide formed the El Golfo valley and created a debris avalanche with a volume of 150 to 180 km3.
 Turbidite deposits related to this landslide have been recognized in drill cores from the Agadir Basin to the north of the Canary Islands.
 Detailed analysis of these deposits suggests that the slope failure did not occur as a single event but a series of smaller failures over a period of hours or days.
 Local tsunami are likely to have been triggered by these landslides but no evidence has been found to confirm this.